mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 .. note::
    This example deviates somewhat from what is done in the `official examples <https://github.com/ros2/examples/tree/humble/rclpy/services/minimal_client/examples_rclpy_minimal_client>`_.
    This implementation shown herein uses a callback and :code:`rclpy.spin()`.
-   It has many practical but it's no *panacea*.
+   It has many practical applications, but it's no *panacea*.

 We start by adding a :file:`what_is_the_point_service_client_node.py` at :file:`python_package_that_uses_the_services/python_package_that_uses_the_services` with the following contents.